-- (a) Work with regional partners to maintain a framework for how and when extension of services may be offered, including a process for considering and implementing appropriate agreements to help pay for services. - (b) Work with regional partners to coordinate joint application submissions for provincial and federal funding for regional infrastructure projects. - (c) Seek opportunities to work with First Nations and Métis communities and Indigenous organizations on regional service planning.
+- (a) Work with regional partners to maintain a framework for how and when extension of services may be offered, including a process for considering and implementing appropriate agreements to help pay for services. - (b) Work with regional partners to coordinate joint application submissions for Provincial and Federal government funding for regional infrastructure projects. - (c) Seek opportunities to work with First Nations and Métis communities and Indigenous organizations on regional service planning.

-12 GROWTH AND DIVERSITY
+2 GROWTH AND DIVERSITY